captainjo99/minecraft-installer/README.md

 ./minecraft-installer
 ```
 You have installed Minecraft to your system.
-Open it your application menu and enjoy.
+Open it in your application menu and enjoy.

 ## References
 [Icon](https://icon-icons.com/icon/minecraft-logo/168974) by [VectorLogoZone](https://icon-icons.com/users/DmkIGLRdReSCIBJ7pItgP/icon-sets/)